raughter/western-mass-covid/README.md

 # western-mass-covid
 This is an attempt to offer a regional outlook on COVID wastewater situation.
 Alternatives are state-level via the CDC -- too coarse-grained -- or individual systems via the Commonwealth -- too fine grained.
+Additionally, when the CDC aggregates to state level it simply takes the median of the systems, which does not take population into account.
+The method here uses population-weighted statistics to calculate WVA levels and thresholds.